Port Jackson to ‘Garden Hill’ Wollongong

 The journey south – travelling to the Illawarra

 From Sydney town, the family had to undertake another journey with all their goods and chattels, to the Illawarra.
 At that time, there were two alternate methods of travel.
 The overland trip from Sydney to the Illawarra was, by all accounts, inconveniently arduous, but with the formation of the Illawarra Steam Packet Company in 1839, the trip was made much more pleasant.
 In fact, the Murrays may have travelled on a steamer like the Thomas family mentioned earlier.
 In her interview, Mrs. Atchison, recounted that, as a small child when she landed with her family at Wollongong, ’Crown Street was a bullock track through the bush’.
 Upon the arrival of the little steamer William the Fourth at Wollongong, she described being helped ashore by one of the sailors from the steamer.

 ‘There was no wharf or landing place, and produce had to be also carried to dry land.
 The bullock driver, ‘Old Dan’, was there with his team and soon they were in the dray and making through the bush to a place unknown to them … along an apparently endless bush track, with only the bush craft of the driver to guide them on their journey. … There was a large building back from the landing place where the convicts were housed … Where Wollongong is today was then heavy timber, with about a dozen settlers’ houses erected in the bush.’

 Mrs. Atchison also recalled the fires of the blacks camped at places along the road, and described the settlers’ places of abode as ‘just rough huts’.
-Charles and Susan Murray and their family would have come upon similar scenes as they came to the end of the journey to the Illawarra and to their new life at Garden Hill.
+Charles and Susan Murray and their family would have come upon similar scenes as they came to the end of the journey to the Illawarra and to their new life aton John Osborne’s Garden Hill property.